Effects of Dark Matter on $f$-mode oscillations of Neutron Stars: Abstract

 \section{Abstract}

-The aim of this study is to investigate the effect of dark matter (DM) on $f$-mode oscillations in DM admixed neutron stars (NSs).
-We consider hadronic matter modeled by the relativistic mean field model and the DM model based on the neutron decay anomaly.
-We study the non-radial $f$-mode oscillations for such DM admixed NS in a full general relativistic framework.
+The effect of dark matter (DM) on $f$-mode oscillations in DM admixed neutron stars (NSs) is investigated in a comprehensive analysis with particular attention to the role of the nuclear equation of state.
+Hadronic matter is modeled by the relativistic mean field model and the DM model is based on the neutron decay anomaly.
+The non-radial $f$-mode oscillations for such DM admixed NS are studied in a full general relativistic framework.
 We investigate the impact of DM, DM self-interaction, and DM fraction on the $f$-mode characteristics.
 We derive relations encoding the effect of DM on $f$-mode parameters.
 We then perform a systematic study by varying all the model parameters within their known uncertainty range and obtain a universal relation for the DM fraction based on the total mass of the star and DM self-interaction strength.
-We also perform a correlation study among model parameters and NS observables, in particular, $f$-mode parameters.
+We also perform a correlation study among model parameters, NS observables, in particular, $f$-mode parameters.
 Finally, we check the $f$-mode universal relations (URs) for the case of DM admixed NSs and demonstrate the existence of a degeneracy between purely hadronic NSs and DM admixed NSs.